The-Gate-Project/Morituri_Kit/morituri/Morituri-readme.txt

 Baldurs Gate II: SoA/ToB
-Morituri Kit version 3
+Morituri Kit version 4.x
 By Aroc (aroc@otenet.gr)
-French version (the one you are using) by Deratiseur (the_deratiseur@hotmail.com) References bug free by Deratiseur. (ready for BGT :) )
+French version (the one you are using) by Deratiseur (the_deratiseur@hotmail.com) References fix by Deratiseur. (ready for BGT :) ) Compatibility with the EE games added by deratiseur (again :) )

 TABLE OF CONTENTS:
 1.About